murabus/murabus/content/post/2022-06-24-practical-introduction-to-mapping-with-stata/index.markdown

 projects: []
 ---

-In this tutorial[^1], we will draw a chloropleth map (assigning various colors to levels of a variable to show intensity) of mosque density in Turkey at the district level.[^2] In this first step of spatial analysis, we need two separate things: A map with the required boundaries marking the units we are interested in, and substantive data corresponding to the geographical units marked by the borders in the map.
+In this tutorial[^1], we will draw a choropleth map (assigning various colors to levels of a variable to show intensity) of mosque density in Turkey at the district level.[^2] In this first step of spatial analysis, we need two separate things: A map with the required boundaries marking the units we are interested in, and substantive data corresponding to the geographical units marked by the borders in the map.
 The map files are freely available on the internet, and the one we will use can be obtained from  [Shapefiles](https://data.humdata.org/dataset/turkey-administrative-boundaries-levels-0-1-2).
 We will need the **turkey_administrativelevels0_1_2.zip** file.
 This zip file contains the administrative boundaries for the country, provinces, and districts.
 In this tutorial, we are creating a map at the district level and this is the second level.
 After unzipping the file, extract the following files to a folder of your choice:[^3]

 1. tur_polbnda_adm2.cpg
 2. tur_polbnda_adm2.dbf